DProkos/Mikrotik-ASS/README.md

       Adds the corresponding interface to it.
       Creates the PCC interface list for future use.
       Also, a NAT rule is automatically created with out-interface-list=WAN.
-- 3.DHCP Server Setup with Custom Settings
+- 3. DHCP Server Setup with Custom Settings
       DNS (optional, can be left blank)
       If the user wants, a DNS server is also defined on the router (/ip dns set).
-- 4.Firewall Configuration Option
+- 4. Firewall Configuration Option
       Asks the user if they want to configure the firewall:
       If so:
       Displays the active services (/ip service print)